If you have braces, you may disappointed to learn that there are some foods that can be particularly bad for your teeth.

 With a little care, you can enjoy your meals just as much as everyone else.
 You’ll even become used to ‘abstaining’ from certain foods after a while.

-So if you are thinking about braces, and you’re looking for an orthodontist in Ryde, make an appointment with us here at Marsfield Dental Care.
-We’ll be able to give you the best options for improving your smile!
+So if you are thinking about braces, and you’re looking for an dentist in Ryde who can perform orthodontics, make an appointment with us here at Marsfield Dental Care.
+Risks and consequences may apply to any treatment.
+Always seek a second opinion when considering complex treatment.
+A referral to a specialist may be required in certain situations.